RohanWork/empoyee-rest/README.md

-README file description repository that includes a brief overview of your Spring Boot project for employee management (CRUD) with a focus on the table structure:

----

 # Employee Management System - Spring Boot Project

 This is a Spring Boot project designed for managing employee data, including Create, Read, Update, and Delete (CRUD) operations.
 The project is built in Java and utilizes a MySQL database with a specific table structure to store employee information.

-## Table Structure
+## Required Table Structure

+In this project, we utilize a MySQL database with name of **`rest`**, a clear and organized table structure to store employee information.
+Below, you'll find a detailed breakdown of the tables and their columns.

+## The Main Table : `employees`
-The project uses a MySQL database with the following table structure:
+The `employees` table has the following structure:

-## `employees` Table

-- `empid` (INT): Primary key for identifying employees.
+- **empid : (INT NOT NULL)**
+    - This is the primary key used to uniquely identify each employee.

+- **fname : (VARCHAR(25) NOT NULL)**
-- `fname` (VARCHAR(25)) NOT NULL: First name of the employee.
+    - This column stores the first name of the employee.
+It's mandatory and cannot be left empty.

+- **lname : (VARCHAR(25) NOT NULL)**
-- `lname` (VARCHAR(25)) NOT NULL: Last name of the employee.
+    - Similar to the first name, this column contains the last name of the employee.
+It's also mandatory and cannot be null.

-- `mailid` (VARCHAR(25)) NOT NULL: Email ID of the employee.
+- **mailid : (VARCHAR(100) NOT NULL)**
+    - Here, we store the email address of the employee.
+Like other fields, it's mandatory to provide a valid email.

+- **department : (VARCHAR(25) NOT NULL)**:
-- `department` (VARCHAR(25)) NOT NULL: The department to which the employee belongs.
+    - This column specifies the department to which the employee belongs, ensuring organized categorization.

+- **location : (VARCHAR(25) NOT NULL)**:
-- `location` (VARCHAR(25)) NOT NULL: The location or office of the employee.
+    - It stores the location or office where the employee is situated, facilitating easy tracking.

+- **salary :  (DECIMAL(10, 2) NOT NULL)**:
-- `salary` (DECIMAL(10, 2)) NOT NULL: The salary of the employee.
+    - The salary of each employee is maintained here with precision using the DECIMAL data type (10, 2).

-Each column in the `employees` table has constraints to ensure that values are not null and do not contain empty strings.
+Each column in the employees table has strict constraints to guarantee data quality, preventing null values and empty strings from being stored.
+This structured approach ensures the reliability of employee data within the system.

 ## Features

-- **Create Employee**: Add new employee records to the database.
+- **Create Employee :** Easily add new employee records to the database.
-- **Read Employee**: Retrieve employee information, including searching by employee ID.
+- **Read Employee :** Effortlessly retrieve detailed employee information, including convenient searching by employee ID.
-- **Update Employee**: Modify existing employee records.
+- **Update Employee :** Seamlessly modify and update existing employee records.
-- **Delete Employee**: Remove employee records from the database.
+- **Delete Employee :** Swiftly remove employee records from the database.
-- **Additional Operations**: Operations specific to employee management needs.
-Please refer to the [Additional Operations](#additional-operations) section.
+- **Additional Operations :** Explore specialized operations tailored to specific employee management needs in the [Additional Operations](#additional_operations) section.

 ## Additional Operations

-In addition to the basic CRUD (Create, Read, Update, Delete) operations, this Employee Management REST API project offers a range of additional operations to enhance functionality.
+In addition to the basic CRUD (Create, Read, Update, Delete) operations, this Employee Management REST API project offers some extra functionalities to make managing employee data even more versatile.

-## Employee Audit Table - `employees_audit`
+## Audit Table Structure

 The `employees_audit` table is designed to record audit entries for changes made to employee records.
-This table helps maintain a historical record of important events and changes within the employee management system.
+This table helps maintain a historical record of important changes within the employee management system.

-## Table Structure
+## The Audit Table : `employees_audit`
 The `employees_audit` table has the following structure:

-- `empid` (INT) NOT NULL: References the employee ID to associate the audit entry with a specific employee.
-- `fname` (VARCHAR(25)) NOT NULL: First name of the employee at the time of the audit.
-- `lname` (VARCHAR(25)) NOT NULL: Last name of the employee at the time of the audit.
-- `mailid` (VARCHAR(25)) NOT NULL: Email ID of the employee.
+- **empid : (INT NOT NULL)**
+    - This is the primary key used to uniquely identify each employee.

+- **fname : (VARCHAR(25) NOT NULL)**
+    - This column stores the first name of the employee.
+It's mandatory and cannot be left empty.

+- **lname : (VARCHAR(25) NOT NULL)**
+    - Similar to the first name, this column contains the last name of the employee.
+It's also mandatory and cannot be null.

+- **mailid : (VARCHAR(100) NOT NULL)**
+    - Here, we store the email address of the employee.
+Like other fields, it's mandatory to provide a valid email.

+- **department : (VARCHAR(25) NOT NULL)**:
-- `department` (VARCHAR(25)) NOT NULL: The department to which the employee belongs.
+    - This column specifies the department to which the employee belongs, ensuring organized categorization.

+- **location : (VARCHAR(25) NOT NULL)**:
-- `location` (VARCHAR(25)) NOT NULL: The location or office of the employee at the time of the audit.
+    - It stores the location or office where the employee is situated, facilitating easy tracking.

+- **salary :  (DECIMAL(10, 2) NOT NULL)**:
-- `salary` (DECIMAL(10, 2)) NOT NULL: The salary of the employee at the time of the audit.
+    - The salary of each employee is maintained here with precision using the DECIMAL data type (10, 2).

+- **action : (VARCHAR(10) NOT NULL)**
-- `action` (VARCHAR(10)) NOT NULL: Describes the type of action (e.g., "Create," "Update," "Delete").
+    - The action column specifies the nature of the event (e.g., "Create," "Update," "Delete"), allowing you to trace every change.

+- **row_ins_tms : (TIMESTAMP)**
-- `row_ins_tms` (TIMESTAMP): Records the timestamp when the audit entry is inserted (defaults to the current timestamp).
+    - This timestamp records when the audit entry was inserted, offering a chronological view of events (defaults to the current timestamp).

+- **row_del_tms : (TIMESTAMP)**
-- `row_del_tms` (TIMESTAMP): Records the timestamp when the corresponding employee record is deleted (nullable).
+    - Indicating when the corresponding employee record was deleted, if applicable, for a comprehensive historical record.

-Each column in the `employees_audit` table has specific purposes related to auditing employee data changes.
+Each row in the employees_audit table captures a pivotal moment in the journey of an employee within the organization.
+This table functions as the historical archive, recording crucial events and changes related to employee records.
+It's like the backstage pass to understanding the evolution of your workforce management system.

-## Usage
+## Audit Trail

+The audit functionality enables you to monitor and preserve a log of significant events and modifications within the employee management system.
+It plays a crucial role in upholding data integrity and accountability.
+The following audit operations are available:

+- **Filter by Action Type :**  `GET /audit?action={actionType}`
+    - Filter audit logs by specific action types (e.g., Created, Updated, Deleted).

+- **Filter by Employee ID :**  `GET /audit?empid={empid}`
-- **empid**: References the employee ID to link audit entries to specific employees.
+    - Filter audit logs by employee ID to review actions related to a specific employee.
-- **fname**: Stores the first name of the employee at the time of the audit.
-- **lname**: Stores the last name of the employee at the time of the audit.
-- **mailid**: Stores the email ID of the employee at the time of the audit.
-- **department**: Stores the department of the employee at the time of the audit.
-- **location**: Stores the location or office of the employee at the time of the audit.
-- **salary**: Stores the salary of the employee at the time of the audit.
-- **action**: Describes the type of action that triggered the audit entry (e.g., "Created," "Updated," "Deleted").
-- **row_ins_tms**: Records the timestamp when the audit entry is inserted in table.
-- **row_del_tms**: Records the timestamp when the corresponding employee record is deleted from `employees` table.

 ## Example